sqweelygig/supercool-servers/README.md

 	* Passive observations measure the duty cycle required to maintain temperature differences.
 	* Active observations measure the duty time required to enact temperature changes.
 	* The duty cycle is directly proportional to the resource cost required without needing thermal units.
-	* The basic units become `duty`, `celsius` and `hour`.
+	* The basic units become `duty`, `degrees Celsius` and `hour`.
-	* e.g., passive cooling reduces the duty cycle of the air conditioning by 3% per celsius difference.
+	* e.g., passive cooling reduces the duty cycle of the air conditioning by 3% per degree Celsius difference.
-	* e.g., changing the server room's temperature requires one duty hour per celsius.
+	* e.g., changing the server room's temperature requires one duty hour per degree Celsius.
 	* e.g., running the air conditioning uses 1 ton of CO2 per duty hour.

 The simplification notable for not being reasonable in the BDX is "The air conditioning does not have tiered power levels".